dstrivedi/react-typescript-quiz-app/README.md

   </h1>

   <p><font size="3">
-      This is a React-Typescript Quiz App built using <strong><em>React.JS & Typescript</em></strong>.
+      This is a React-Typescript Quiz App built using <strong><em>ReactJS, HTML, CSS & Typescript</em></strong>.
 There are 10 questions in the quiz and you answer the questions and the app will calculate the score for you automatically. </p>

 # Features